woojiahao/KotlinToDo/docs/improvements.md

 val evenNumbers = numbers.filter { it % 2 == 0 }
 ```

 In both cases, the even numbers is extracted from the original list of numbers and added to the new list, `evenNumbers`.
-However, by using the `filter()` method, you are able to define the same behavior in not only less lines, but also have a much clearer method of delivering the purpose of the code.

 ### Chaining methods
 These collection methods are not just one-use only.
 They can be chained one after the other to form method chains that perform a set of sequential operations on a list of data.